pippokill/breakvic/README.md

 >93 ifpeek(7680+y\*22+x)=102thengosub130

-If the ball hits the lower border of the screen but not the player bar then it decreases the score.
+If the ball hits the lower border of the screen but not the player paddle then it decreases the score.

 > 94 ify=21andnot(peek(7680+(y+1)\*22+x))=160thent=t-100